Digimead-Specific/pamflet/README.markdown

 Features of Booklet:

-* hardcoded template moved on [Scalate][sl];
+* hardcoded content is moved to dynamic [Scalate][sl] templates;
 * ability to use markdown inside HTML blocks;
+* ability to modify options per block of markdown;
 * options are merged from different levels: per documentation, per page, user specific;
-* reevaluate environment from the beginning for every publication. *From the one side this is much slower than caching.
-From the other one - any changes are applied immediately, which is important for end user while design stage.
-Also realtime parameter isn't a primary one for a such type of text generators.
+* reevaluate environment from the beginning for every transformation. *Changes are applied immediately, which is important for end user while design stage.
+Realtime parameter isn't a primary one for a such type of text generators.
 It works like a charm with [compass watch][cw] and interactive development.*

 [See Booklet documentation](http://digimead-specific.github.io/Booklet/).